SantanderMetGroup/ansible-thredds-cluster/scenarios/zequi/tds_standalone/README.md

 - ./toolsUI inits the toolsUI interface in the background
 - ./ncjdump is a shorcut to `java -cp toolsUI.jar ucar.nc2.NCdumpW "$@"`

+## Requirements

+1. ssh key pair in your ~/.ssh directory and authorized to ssh to localhost

 ## Usage in localhost

 1. `git clone --recursive -b devel https://github.com/SantanderMetGroup/ansible-thredds-cluster`